So you’ve got matcha powder and are ready to use it! Now what? How exactly do you use this verdant green delight?

 Remember, think of matcha like cocoa powder!
 It’s extremely versatile, and the key is sifting to ensure proper the matcha is thoroughly incorporated into your ingredients.
 After baking, use a sifter to dust a few puffs of matcha to the tops of your dishes, for a little extra touch of style.

-Which matcha is best for baking?
 Our organic Everyday Matcha is best, as this culinary-grade tea is highly versatile and a fan favorite in many sweet or savory recipes.

 For a traditional Japanese cup of matcha, swap out your stirring spoon for a bamboo whisk (AKA chasen).
 This is the method used in the traditional Japanese tea ceremony, but it can be adapted for everyday use.

-How to use a bamboo whisk: Sift 1 teaspoon of matcha into a shallow mug or a small bowl.
+Sift 1 teaspoon of matcha into a shallow mug or a small bowl.
 Add about 1 tablespoon of hot water (not boiling), and stir the whisk in a circular motion just to break up any early clumps.
 Add in the remainder of your hot water, and briskly stir the whisk in a “W” shape back & forth until the tea starts to froth.
 Begin the process with the whisk touching the bottom of your mug, and eventually bring it up & out of the tea.
 The matcha should be fully dispersed and free of clumps using this method.

-Which matcha is best for traditional tea preparation?
 Only our organic Ceremonial grade is technically appropriate for traditional tea preparation, but you can also use a bamboo whisk for matcha lattes, which can also be enjoyed with our organic Premium grade matcha.